listicon

-The weather in Ngari can be uncompromising at certain times of the year, so the best times for taking on this amazing trek are from April to early June (spring) and late September to the end of October (autumn).
+The weather in Ngari can be uncompromising at certain times of the year, so the best times for taking this amazing trek are from April to early June (spring) and late September to the end of October (autumn).
 These are the times when the weather is dry and pleasant, with clear skies and almost no rain to interfere with your trekking.

-Mount Kailash Kora TrekSpring and Autumn are the best time for Mount Kailash trek.
+Spring and autumn are the best times for Mount Kailash trek.

 The trek can also be done in summer, as the area around Ngari sees very little in the way of monsoon rains, though there are times when it can get pretty wet in late July and August.
 Unless you can be sure of good weather, it is best to stick to spring and autumn.
 Winter is definitely out, as it can get too cold in this region of Tibet, and there is often snow by the end of December, making the pass almost impossible to cross.